 More will be revealed throughout the course of this article, and certainly throughout the course of Michael’s life.
 But for now, I’ll just say that he’s incredibly multi-talented—and incredibly driven—and leave it at that.
 Because I want to take a time-out to focus on the last of his noted achievements: filmmaking.

 I first heard of Michael when I saw his second feature film, Saint Ralph, at the 2004 Summer Institute of Film and Television (SIFT).
 I absolutely loved the movie.
 You can read the Saint Ralph review on my film blog for more on that, but in a nutshell, it was funny and charming and revolved around running, which I also love.
 It was right up my alley, and got me curious to know more about its creator.
-After reading Michael’s bio, I was all the more impressed to learn that, on top of being a great filmmaker, he’d been an extremely accomplished runner.
+After reading his bio, I was all the more impressed to learn that, on top of being a great filmmaker, he’d been an extremely accomplished runner.

 Fast-forward to 2013 and my most recent encounter with Michael.
 I’d seen one of the two films he’d made in the interim (One Week) and learned more about his varied career, which included teaching English and working as a journalist.
 The more I discovered about him, the more impressed I became.
-So I was pretty excited when this latest encounter brought me face to face with Michael.
+So I was pretty excited when this latest encounter brought me face to face with the man himself.

 It went like this: My short movie, Bliss, was chosen to screen before his latest film, Still Mine, at the 2013 Kingston Canadian Film Festival (KCFF).
 You can also read about my experience at the fest, and the Still Mine review, on my blog.
 But the important things were that: I learned of even more great things about Michael, including his knack for carpentry, his commitment to Canadian film and his utter lack of pretence or attitude; and Still Mine is a wonderful film (it won the festival’s People’s Choice Award—and later that same weekend, picked up the Canadian Screen Award for Best Actor for its lead, James Cromwell).